-Christine is a Professional Certified Coach (PCC) with International Coaching Federation (ICF) and Director of Executive Coaching with Cornerstone International Group in China.
+Christine is a Master Certified Coach (MCC) with International Coaching Federation (ICF) and Director of Executive Coaching with Cornerstone International Group in China.
 A bi-lingual (Mandarin/English) Executive, Leadership & Team Coach, Christine is recognized for her in-depth knowledge and extensive experience of supporting senior leaders, leadership teams on enhancing leadership effectiveness, deep collaboration, embracing change and wellbeing of individuals and organizations as a whole.
 Christine is committed to providing executives and teams with the highest value, world-class Executive Coaching and team coaching services.

 Read more about Christine »